dojo/docs/dijit/form/SimpleTextarea.rst

 -------------------

 Here we'll create a SimpleTextarea widget declaratively.
-In this instance, the initial *value* is the child text node of the TEXTAREA element.
+In this instance, the initial *value* is the child text node of the textarea element.

 .. code-example ::
+  :djConfig: async: true

   .. js ::

-      dojo.require("dijit.form.SimpleTextarea");
+    require(["dojo/parser", "dijit/form/SimpleTextarea"]);

   .. html ::